sudhanshuvlog/GFG-Devops22/Git-GitHub/Git-Github.md

 feature branches and make changes there, And only after the permission of the reviewer merge it to the master branch.

-● #git branch -> It will tell us all the branches we have in the current repository And will highlight our current branch, by default it is “master” or “main”
+- #git branch -> It will tell us all the branches we have in the current repository And will highlight our current branch, by default it is “master” or “main”

-● #git branch dev1 -> It will create a new branch “dev1” and it will have a whole timeline reference of the “master” branch
+- #git branch dev1 -> It will create a new branch “dev1” and it will have a whole timeline reference of the “master” branch

-● #git init - To initialize a git repository
+- git init - To initialize a git repository
-● #git status -> It shows us the status of our git repository, it tells us which files currently git is tracking.
+- #git status -> It shows us the status of our git repository, it tells us which files currently git is tracking.
-● #vim file1.txt -> “Hello Git learners” - Created a file with data
+- #vim file1.txt -> “Hello Git learners” - Created a file with data
-● #git add file1.txt -> It will add the file in the staging area ● #git ls-files -> It shows all the files in the staging area ● #ls - it will show all the files in the working area ● #git show -> It shows all files in the commit area.
+- #git add file1.txt -> It will add the file in the staging area
+- #git ls-files -> It shows all the files in the staging area
+- #ls - it will show all the files in the working area
+- #git show -> It shows all files in the commit area.
-● #git commit file1.txt -m “committing the first time” -> it will commit the file in “Commit Area” with the given message
+- #git commit file1.txt -m “committing the first time” -> it will commit the file in “Commit Area” with the given message

-● Every time we do a commit, It gets a unique id from git, that “id” is called as “commit id”
+- Every time we do a commit, It gets a unique id from git, that “id” is called as “commit id”
-● #git log - It will give details of our commit, like author name, date, time ● #git restore --staged file1 -It will restore the “file1” from the staging area back to the working area
+- #git log - It will give details of our commit, like author name, date, time
+- #git restore --staged file1 -It will restore the “file1” from the staging area back to the working area
-● # git show <first 5 letters of commit id> -> It will show info about that particular commit, and also will tell what difference it has from the previous version ● #git show -> By default it shows the details of the latest commit.
+- #git show <first 5 letters of commit id> -> It will show info about that particular commit, and also will tell what difference it has from the previous version
+- #git show -> By default it shows the details of the latest commit.
-● #git ls-tree –name-only HEAD -> It will show all the files in the commit area till the “HEAD Commit”
+- #git ls-tree –name-only HEAD -> It will show all the files in the commit area till the “HEAD Commit”
-● HEAD - Git has given a nickname to the latest commit as the HEAD ● #git show HEAD - It will show details about the latest commit.
+- HEAD - Git has given a nickname to the latest commit as the HEAD
+- #git show HEAD - It will show details about the latest commit.
-● #git show HEAD~1 - it will show details of the previous commit of the “HEAD” commit
+- #git show HEAD~1 - it will show details of the previous commit of the “HEAD” commit
-● #git diff <commid id 1> <commit id 2> -> It will show the code difference between both the commit
+- #git diff <commid id 1> <commit id 2> -> It will show the code difference between both the commit
-● .gitignore -> Create a file named “.gitignore” Here we can mention all the files and folders which we don’t want “git” to track in my repository
+- .gitignore -> Create a file named “.gitignore” Here we can mention all the files and folders which we don’t want “git” to track in my repository

 ● Github- Github is a centralized version control system(CVCS), Where developers